sematext/docs/docs/synthetics/http-monitor.md

 ## Bulk Adding HTTP Monitors

-When creating an HTTP Monitor, you can add multiple URLs on the same page.
-These URLs will inherit the same configuration settings applied during the creation process.
+When creating an HTTP Monitor, you can add multiple URLs at once.
+All configuration settings specified during the creation process will be applied to URLs added in bulk.
 To add URLs individually, click the '+ New Monitor' button for each one.

 ![HTTP Add New Monitor](../images/synthetics/http-add-new-monitor.png)